 1. Stay on top of your child’s asthma management

-To ensure your child is prepared for the return to school download our Back to School Asthma Pack and following the steps below:
+To ensure your child is prepared for the return to school download our School Asthma Pack and following the steps below:

 - Check your child’s medications – are they still in date?
 Do they require replacing?

 - Keep vigilant with your child’s preventer medication and ensure you give or they take preventer as prescribed, even when well – this is the mainstay of asthma management

 - If you haven’t already, see your doctor now for an Asthma Review to discuss recent asthma symptoms and control, medication use, triggers over spring and summer and consider any allergies or environmental triggers that affect your child.
 Ask for an update to your child’s written Asthma Action Plan for everyday use and have you and your child undertake a face to face inhaler technique check with their doctor to ensure your child is getting the correct dose of medicine into their lungs

 - Recognize early signs of worsening asthma